Non-Homotopic Drawings of Multigraphs: Construction of Monotone Drawings

 Suppose that two edges $e = e_{s, a_1, \dotsc, a_{\ell - 1}, t}$ and $f = e_{s, b_1, \dotsc, b_{\ell' - 1}, t}$ between vertices $v_s$ and $v_t$ are homotopic.
 Then the signs of $P_e$ and $P_f$ must agree at each integer $i$ strictly between $s$ and $t$.
 Every crossing of one of the polynomials with the x-axis occurs at $x = m + \frac{1}{2}$ for $m \in \set{s + 1, \dotsc, t - 1}$ and all such crossings except $t - \frac{1}{2}$ correspond to a change in sign of the polynomial.
 Hence $P_e$ and $P_f$ must cross the x-axis at the same places (except possibly for $t - \frac{1}{2}$).
 In particular, the sets $\set{a_1, \dotsc, a_{\ell - 1}}$ and $\set{b_1, \dotsc, b_{\ell' - 1}}$ are the same or differ by the element $t - 1$.
 If they are the same, then $e = f$.
 If they differ by the element $t - 1$, then WLOG $\ell' = \ell - 1$, $a_1 = b_1$, \ldots, $a_{\ell - 2} = b_{\ell - 2}$, and, $a_{\ell - 1} = t - 1$.
 But then $xP_e(x) = (x - t + \frac{1}{2}) P_f(x)$ and so $P_e$ and $P_f$ differ in sign at $x = t - 1$ and so $e$ and $f$ are not homotopic.
 Therefore, the drawing of $G_{n, k}$ given is indeed non-homotopic.

 Consider two distinct edges $e$ and $f$ of $G$.
 Both $P_e$ and $P_f$ are monic polynomials of degree $k + 1$, so their difference is a polynomial of degree at most $k$, which has at most $k$ roots.
 Thus the edges $e$ and $f$ cross at most $k$ times.
 Now suppose that edges $e$ and $f$ are incident at vertex $v_a$.
 Then both $e$ and $f$ are monic polynomials of degree $k + 1$ with a root at $a$, so their difference is a polynomial of degree at most $k$ with a root at $a$.
 The root at $a$ is not a crossing point of $e$ and $f$, so $e$ and $f$ cross at most $k - 1$ times.
 Similarly if $e$ and $f$ are parallel, then they cross at most $k - 2$ times.
-In particular, \begin{itemize} \item $G_{n, k}$ has a monotone non-homotopic drawing in which each pair of edges cross at most $k$ times, \item $G_{n, k + 1}$ has a monotone non-homotopic drawing in which each pair of incident edges cross at most $k$ times, \item $G_{n, k + 2}$ has a monotone non-homotopic drawing in which each pair of parallel edges cross at most $k$ times. \end{itemize} This shows that the dependence on $n$ is best possible in \cref{MonotoneNonHomotopic} except for the case $k = 0$ in part~\ref{edge:all}.
+In particular, \begin{itemize} \item $G_{n, k}$ has a monotone non-homotopic drawing in which each pair of edges cross at most $k$ times, \item $G_{n, k + 1}$ has a monotone non-homotopic drawing in which each pair of incident edges cross at most $k$ times, \item $G_{n, k + 2}$ has a monotone non-homotopic drawing in which each pair of parallel edges cross at most $k$ times. \end{itemize} Recall that $G_{n, k}$ has $\sum_{\ell = 1}^k \binom{n}{\ell + 1} \geq \binom{n}{k + 1}$ edges while the upper bounds from \cref{MonotoneNonHomotopic} parts \ref{edge:all}, \ref{edge:incident}, and \ref{edge:parallel} are $2 \cdot \binom{2n}{k + 1}$, $n \cdot \binom{2n}{k + 1}$, and $n (n - 1) \cdot \binom{2n}{k + 1}$, respectively.
+This shows that the dependence on $n$ is best possible in \cref{MonotoneNonHomotopic} except for the case $k = 0$ in part~\ref{edge:all}.
 For this particular case we note that any straight-line plane triangulation gives a monotone non-homotopic drawing with $3n - 6$ edges and no crossings.

 Next we address the tightness of \cref{MonoNonHomCombinedCrossingLowerBound}.
 Let $t \in \set{2k, \dotsc, n}$.
 Let $G_{n, k, t}$ be the sub-multigraph of $G_{n, k}$ consisting of those edges $e_{a_0, \dotsc, a_{\ell}}$ with $a_{\ell} - a_0 \leq t$.
 Each vertex has degree between $\sum_{\ell = 1}^k \binom{t}{\ell}$ and $2 \sum_{\ell = 1}^k \binom{t}{\ell}$, that is, has degree $\Theta_k(t^k)$.
 Thus $G_{n, k, t}$ has $m = \Theta_k(n t^k)$ edges.